 In my recipe I use a combination of low sodium and regular soy sauce because it gives me the perfect balance of flavor and saltiness.
 For an even lower sodium version, substitute regular soy sauce with low sodium.
 Alternatively, use all regular soy sauce for a saltier version.
 Japanese fried rice is often served with grilled chicken at restaurants.
 My favorite variant is to use leftover roasted chicken with the fried rice.
 It makes it a complete dish.

-I don’t know if this is customary, but I’ve seen some chefs add butter to make their fried rice taste richer and more flavorful.
+I don’t know if this is customary, but I’ve seen many chefs add butter to make their fried rice taste richer and more flavorful.
 Butter really elevates this dish to a new level.
 And if you like spicy stuff, add some hot chili oil into your rice.

 Japanese Fried Rice (Hibachi Style)